 How to pronounce She studied astrophysics to understand the laws of the universe. in American English

-In casual American English, "She studied astrophysics to understand the laws of the universe" sounds like "shee STUH-deed as-troh-FIH-zuhks tuh uhn-der-STAND dhuh LAHZ uhv dhuh YOO-nuh-vurs".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "She studied astrophysics to understand the laws of the universe" as "shee STUH-deed as-troh-FIH-zuhks tuh uhn-der-STAND dhuh LAHZ uhv dhuh YOO-nuh-vurs" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on studied, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.